 Occasionally, outbreaks of fungal meningitis have occurred in patients given spinal epidural injections of methylprednisolone.
 In each case, the drug had been prepared by a compounding pharmacy, and there were significant violations of sterile technique during drug preparation.

-The first outbreak in the United States (in 2002) resulted in 5 cases of meningitis.
-The most recent outbreak (in 2012) resulted in 414 cases of meningitis, stroke, myelitis, or other fungal infection-related complications and in 31 deaths.
+The first outbreak in the US (in 2002) resulted in 5 cases of meningitis.
+The most recent outbreak (in late 2012 and 2013) resulted in 753 cases of meningitis, stroke, myelitis, or other fungal infection-related complications and in 61 deaths.
 Outbreaks have also occurred in Sri Lanka (7 cases) and Minnesota (1 case).
-Most cases were caused by Exophiala dermatitidis in 2002 and by Exserohilum rostratum in 2012; a few cases were caused by Aspergillus or Cladosporium sp.
+Most cases were caused by Exophiala dermatitidis in 2002 and by Exserohilum rostratum in 2012 and 2013; a few cases were caused by Aspergillus or Cladosporium species.

-The meningitis tends to develop insidiously, often with infection at the base of the brain; blood vessels may be affected, resulting in vasculitis and stroke.
-Headache is the most common presenting symptoms, followed by altered cognition, nausea or vomiting, or fever.
-Symptoms may be delayed by as much as 6 mo after the epidural injection.
+The meningitis tends to develop insidiously, often with infection at the base of the brain; blood vessels may be affected, resulting in vasculitis Overview of Vasculitis Vasculitis is inflammation of blood vessels, often with ischemia, necrosis, and organ inflammation.
+Vasculitis can affect any blood vessel—arteries, arterioles, veins, venules, or capillaries... read more and stroke Overview of Stroke Strokes are a heterogeneous group of disorders involving sudden, focal interruption of cerebral blood flow that causes neurologic deficit.
+Strokes can be Ischemic (80%), typically resulting... read more .
+Headache is the most common presenting symptom, followed by altered cognition, nausea or vomiting, or fever.
+Symptoms may be delayed by as much as 6 months after the epidural injection.
 Signs of meningeal irritation are absent in about one third of patients.

 Typical CSF findings include

-The most sensitive test for Exserohilum meningitis is a PCR test, available through the Centers for Disease Control and Prevention; in a few cases, the diagnosis can be based on culture.
+The most sensitive test for Exserohilum meningitis is a polymerase chain reaction (PCR) test, available through the Centers for Disease Control and Prevention (CDC); in a few cases, the diagnosis can be based on culture.

 Aspergillus meningitis may be suspected if galactomannan levels in CSF are elevated; diagnosis is based on culture.

-Coccidioides, Histoplasma, Blastomyces, Sporothrix, and Candida sp may all cause chronic meningitis similar to that caused by C. neoformans.
-Coccidioides sp are confined to the American Southwest (predominantly southern Utah, New Mexico, Arizona, and California).
-Histoplasma and Blastomyces sp occur predominantly in the central and eastern US.
+Coccidioides, Histoplasma, Blastomyces, Sporothrix, and Candida species may all cause chronic meningitis similar to that caused by C. neoformans.
+Coccidioides species are confined to the American Southwest (predominantly southern Utah, New Mexico, Arizona, and California).
+Histoplasma and Blastomyces species occur predominantly in the central and eastern US.
+Cranial nerve deficits are common.
 Thus, if patients with subacute meningeal symptoms reside in or travel to this region, clinicians should suspect the appropriate fungal causes.

 CSF findings typically include